kddubey/cappr/docs/source/select_a_language_model.rst

 Besides that, selecting a language model is almost entirely a process of trial and error, balancing statistical performance with computational constraints.
-It should be easy to plug and play though. `AutoGPTQ`_ models are the most well-suited to CAPPr.
+It should be easy to plug and play though. `GPTQd models`_ are the most well-suited to CAPPr.
 These models are compatible with :mod:`cappr.huggingface.classify`.

 HuggingFace